-The changes in the law in relation to PL will come into effect on 1 January 2011 but PPL will exempt charities from paying for licence for the first year of the new scheme.
+The changes in the law in relation to PL came into effect on 1 January 2011.

 Under PPL’s new system: